 So what exactly does cycle insurance cover?

-As we said earlier, you can extend your home insurance policy to cover your bicycle when it’s not at home but make sure you read the small print to find out exactly what that will cover as policies can vary.
+As we said earlier, you can extend your home contents insurance policy to cover your bicycle when it’s not at home but make sure you read the small print to find out exactly what that will cover as policies can vary.
 Look for options such as:

 - Cover against theft, vandalism and accidental damage

 - Cover within the UK, Europe and worldwide

 - New for old if your bike cannot be repaired

 - Bike hire whilst you wait for a repair or replacement